geneontology/protege-tutorial/docs/Disjointness.md

 ![](./media/image31.png)

 You can also see unsatisfiable classes using the “Class hierarchy (inferred)” panel next to the “Class hierarchy” panel.
+(Note - in Protege 5.1, the toggle the "Asserted button" to switch to the inferred view.)
 Here you will a special class called Nothing.
 When we previously said that all OWL classes are sublasses of OWL Thing.
 OWL Nothing is a leaf class or bottom class of your ontology.
 Any classes that are deemed unsatisfiable by the reasoner are shown as sublasses or equivalent to OWL Nothing.
 The “class hierarchy (inferred)” view will show you all subclasses of Nothing.

 ![](./media/image32.png)